docdyhr/ansible-keyring/README.md

 ***TASK [test of keyring plugin]
 fatal: [localhost]: FAILED! => {"msg": "Can't LOOKUP(keyring): missing required python library 'keyring'"}***

-Ansible apparently cannot reference the python library with 'import keyring' from inside community.general.keyring.
-It seems that ansible has problems with python libraries installed outside of the ansible contest.
-Maybe it has to be installed using requirements.txt to work!?
+Keyring is correctly installed, but ansible apparently cannot reference the python keyring library with 'import keyring' from inside community.general.keyring.
+It seems that ansible has problems with python libraries installed outside of the ansible context.
+Maybe community.general has to be installed using requirements.txt together with pip env in order to work!?

 ## A simple solution without using community.general.keyring